wedesoft/www.wedesoft.de/_posts/2025-06-06-flight-model-physics-venturestar.md

 $C_n = C_{n \xi A}\,\xi$
 {% endlatex %}

+## Next steps

+Using the information, the curves for a full range of angles and speeds need to be fitted and guessed in some places.
-The damping moment formulas and coefficients still need to be added.
+Also the damping moment formulas and coefficients still need to be added.

 Feel free to leave a comment or suggestion below.